dlqSJTU/learngit/readme.txt

-git is a version control system. git is free softwore.
+git is distributed free softwore.